-3-minute read - By Sander Hofman, October 6, 2017
+3-minute read - by Sander Hofman, October 6, 2017

 Software development skills are in demand, as any quick scan of online job boards will confirm.
 But the people doing the hiring have an important piece of advice: knowing how to code isn’t enough for long-term career success.
 The developer skill set is changing.